Grace Chanda

-Grace Chanda (born 11 June 1997) is a Zambian professional football midfielder who plays for the Orlando Pride of the National Women's Soccer League (NWSL) and the Zambia national team.
+Grace Chanda (born 11 June 1997) is a Zambian professional footballer who plays as a midfielder for Liga MX Femenil club Querétaro and the Zambia national team.

-Chanda previously played in her native Zambia with ZESCO United and the Red Arrows, as well as in Kazakhstan with BIIK Kazygurt and in Spain for Madrid CFF.
+Chanda previously played in her native Zambia with ZESCO United and the Red Arrows, as well as in Kazakhstan with BIIK Kazygurt, in Spain for Madrid CFF, and in the United States for the Orlando Pride.
 She was one of three players shortlisted for African Women's Footballer of the Year in 2022.

 Club career

 Early years

 In 2018, Chanda scored 86 goals in 26 games for ZESCO United.

 Ahead of the newly created FAZ Women's Super Division national championship in 2021, Chanda signed for Red Arrows.
 Red Arrows finished second behind Green Buffaloes but individually Chanda won the golden boot for the 2021 season, scoring 35 goals in total, and was named FAZ Women's Player of the Year.

 BIIK Kazygurt, 2022

 In March 2022, Chanda signed with BIIK Kazygurt of the Kazakhstani Championship.
 On 18 August 2022, she scored a hat-trick on her UEFA Women's Champions League debut in a 5–1 victory over ŽNK Split during the 2022–23 UEFA Women's Champions League qualifying stage.
 She was the first Zambian women's footballer to do so.